Student Centers’ Policies

 - Invoice: Generated bill for room rental, equipment, room setups, technicians, and other services provided.

-- Meetings and Events Office: The office within the Student Centers department responsible for booking, coordinating, and managing all reservation requests for Student Centers spaces, equipment, and services.
+- Meetings and Events Office: The office within Student Centers and Activities responsible for booking, coordinating, and managing all reservation requests for Student Centers spaces, equipment, and services.

 - RIAS (Rutgers Integrated Administrative System): The University-wide computerized payment system.